 You feel underpaid.

 No surprise here, but 60% of the Hired respondents said the top thing that would make them happier at work is more money; half even left their most recent jobs because they felt underpaid.
-If you're facing stagnant wages, it may be time to ask for a raise — these tips can help you get what you deserve.
-If you do decide to take another job for a bigger paycheck, negotiate these job-offer perks to boost your bottom line.
+If you're facing stagnant wages, it may be time to ask for a raise.
+If you do decide to take another job for a bigger paycheck, negotiate your job offer — like a signing bonus or a flexible schedule — to boost your bottom line.

 You can't stand your manager or co-workers.

-Whether you sit next to a company basher or work with a clique-y department, here's how to deal with six types of toxic colleagues so they don't bring down your day — or your overall job performance.
+Whether you sit next to a company basher or work with a clique-y department, it's important to manage work relationships so colleagues don't bring down your day — or your overall job performance.
+Steering away from negative conversations and bringing in the positive side of things can be a good start.
 Working around a bad manager can feel way more intimidating, but that's where managing up can be crucial.